sisiwei/nyu-spring-tutorials/2017/week3.md

 ### Google Charts and a peek at JavaScript

-This might be a little overwhelming, but let's
+Let's look at one way to make interactive visualizations using Javascript.
+(It'll be a little confusing since y'all haven't gotten to Javascript yet, but I'll walk you through the broad strokes and we'll come back to this in a week or two.)

 https://developers.google.com/chart/